 Okay, two weird tricks

 There’s one other reason the magic system in Spice Tea works: it’s internally consistent, following its own set of rules and mechanics.
 When you Wish for something, you earn a Consequence.
 That Consequence will kill you—unless you have the correct Counter.
 There are other rules involving the interplay of forces, Deus versus Deus.
 There are more advanced rules introduced later in the book.
 I took great care to create rules that were as ironclad as possible, although I intentionally left a lot of gray areas to give me plotting flexibility.

 Three tricks, okay?
 Look, I never claimed to be a math wizard

 The ending of Part One is tricky.
 I wanted to get all meta and actually use a real deus ex machina mechanic to solve the plot.
 But here’s the thing: I needed it to come out of the blue, but I also needed it to have been fully foreshadowed.
 It needs to feel like a huge twist that you don’t see coming, but which totally makes sense once you find out about it.
 Most good endings are like this, but in my case I needed it to work both literally and mechanically.
 I won’t spoil it here—that’s for you to read and find out.

 This magic system shouldn’t work, but I did my best to make it do so.
 I’ll be covering the other techniques I used in future posts—everything that went into this book is intended to get you to swallow a system that on the face of it should never have been invented to begin with.

 Did I succeed?
-I invite you into the world of PANTHEON to find out.
+I invite you into the world of Spice Tea to find out.